Skip to main content

 How are we to win our national struggle with cocaine, heroin, marijuana, and other illegal drugs?
 Everyone agrees that drug-related problems are a plague on our society, destroying lives, helping wreck neighborhoods, poisoning schools, feeding crime, bleeding the economy.

-On the hundredth anniversary of the unsolved double murder of Andrew and Abby Borden, is it time to ask: What was going on in Lizzie Borden's family?
+On the hundredth anniversary of the unsolved double-murder of Andrew and Abby Borden, is it time to ask: What was going on in Lizzie Borden's family?

 Lawrence O’Brien, the head of the Democratic National Committee at the time of the Watergate break-in, was not the first O’Brien burglarized on behalf of the GOP.
-Forty-two years earlier James J.
+Forty-two years earlier, James J.

 Sociologists continue to be vexed by the pathology of urban violence: Why is it so random, so fierce, so easily triggered?
-One answer may be found in our Southern past.
+One answer may be found in this nation's Southern past.

-The legend of the most famous of all outlaws belongs to the whole world now.
-But to find the grinning teen-ager who gave rise to it, you must visit the New Mexico landscape where he lived his short life.
+The legend of the most notorious of all outlaws belongs to the whole world now.
+But, to find the grinning teenager who gave rise to it, you must visit the New Mexico landscape where he lived his short life.

-New Mexico is Billy the Kid country.
+New Mexico is Billy-the-Kid country.
 In Santa Fe’s First Presbyterian Church, young Henry McCarty stood by in March 1873 as his mother exchanged vows with William Henry Harrison Antrim.
 Eight years later, alias Billy Bonney, a.k.a.

 In the quiet New York courtroom, the little girl began to speak.
 “My name is Mary Ellen McCormack.
 I don’t know how old I am. … I have never had but one pair of shoes, but can’t recollect when that was.